MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   - On Windows and macOS since 77 or later

   #### Description
-  Specify a list of sites, based on URL patterns, for which Microsoft Edge should automatically select a client certificate, if the site requests one.

-The value must be an array of stringified JSON dictionaries.
-Each dictionary must have the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts from which client certificates the browser will automatically select.
-Independent of the filter, only certificates will be selected that match the server's certificate request.
-For example, if $FILTER has the form { "ISSUER": { "CN": "$ISSUER_CN" } }, additionally only client certificates are selected that are issued by a certificate with the CommonName $ISSUER_CN.
-If $FILTER contains an "ISSUER" and a "SUBJECT" section, a client certificate must satisfy both conditions to be selected.
-If $FILTER specifies an organization ("O"), a certificate must have at least one organization which matches the specified value to be selected.
-If $FILTER specifies an organization unit ("OU"), a certificate must have at least one organization unit which matches the specified value to be selected.
-If $FILTER is the empty dictionary {}, the selection of client certificates is not additionally restricted.
+  Setting the policy lets you make a list of URL patterns that specify sites for which Microsoft Edge can automatically select a client certificate.
+The value is an array of stringified JSON dictionaries, each with the form { "pattern": "$URL_PATTERN", "filter" : $FILTER }, where $URL_PATTERN is a content setting pattern. $FILTER restricts the client certificates the browser automatically selects from.
+Independent of the filter, only certificates that match the server's certificate request are selected.

+Examples for the usage of the $FILTER section:

+* When $FILTER is set to { "ISSUER": { "CN": "$ISSUER_CN" } }, only client certificates issued by a certificate with the CommonName $ISSUER_CN are selected.

+* When $FILTER contains both the "ISSUER" and the "SUBJECT" sections, only client certificates that satisfy both conditions are selected.

+* When $FILTER contains a "SUBJECT" section with the "O" value, a certificate needs at least one organization matching the specified value to be selected.

+* When $FILTER contains a "SUBJECT" section with a "OU" value, a certificate needs at least one organizational unit matching the specified value to be selected.

+* When $FILTER is set to {}, the selection of client certificates is not additionally restricted.
+Note that filters provided by the web server still apply.

-If you don't configure this policy, auto-selection isn't done for any site.
+If you leave the policy unset, there's no autoselection for any site.

   #### Supported features:
   - Can be mandatory: Yes